rayanejsilva/UX-UI-Design-Homepage/planning/4-constraints.md

 ## External

  - Short time to build the homepage.
-Only one week for the developement phase.
+Only one week for the development phase.

 ## Internal: Involuntary